LFour86/nixos-lf/README.md

 # NixOS‑LF — My NixOS Configuration

+[!NOTE] Due to some reasons ~~(Linux kernel?
+Nix's terrible symlinks?)~~ , I gave up using NixOS as my daily system, so updates will be occasional.

 This repository contains my personal NixOS configuration files, modules, and customizations designed to deliver a reproducible, performant, and modular NixOS setup.

 ---